This is not the same child you dropped off at campus last fall.

 Be prepared for rising costs Those reduced utility and food bills are no more.
 Lights will be left on throughout the house, an electronic device will always be charging, the kitchen will never close, the washer and dryer will run at odd hours, and, because you’ll never have enough food in your house, trips to the supermarket will become more frequent again.
 I won’t bother reminding you about the extra visits to the gas station.

-That summer job Maybe your college student lined one up while he was home for Spring Break or applied online from school.
-If not, have him search on the youth employment page on your county and town websites and contact summer-season businesses, like day camps, country clubs and amusement parks, to find out about any available openings.
-Checking in with the boss from his high school job can’t hurt either.
+That summer job Maybe your college student lined one up while they were home for Spring Break or applied online from school.
+If not, have them search on the youth employment page on your county and town websites and contact summer-season businesses, like day camps, country clubs and amusement parks, to find out about any available openings.
+Checking in with the boss from their high school job can’t hurt either.

 The family vacation Despite what you may have heard, plenty of college kids like going on vacation with their families.
-Before you make plans, though, talk with yours about whether she wants to come along.
+Who doesn’t want a free trip?
+Before you make plans, though, confirm with yours that they can and want to come along.
 Whatever the answer, prepare for things to be different—maybe in a good way.

-On vacation, your teen might want more time on her own or with her younger sibling(s), leaving Mom and Dad the chance for a quiet dinner alone or a few hours to sit, read and relax on the beach.
+On vacation, your teen might want more time on their own or with their younger sibling(s), leaving Mom and Dad the chance for a quiet dinner alone or a few hours to sit, read and relax on the beach.

 If you’re vacationing minus one, set the ground rules well in advance for what can and can’t happen while you’re away.
 Figure out a way to enforce whatever guidelines you set.

 The boredom factor You heard complaints over the Winter Break, but with a couple of months instead of a few weeks to be filled, anticipate more grousing.